DavidTorpey/davidtorpey.github.io/_posts/2019-03-30-svm-geometric-interpretation.markdown

 $$ y_i (\mathbf{w} \cdot \mathbf{x}_i + b) - 1 = 0 $$

 The above equation constrains examples lying on the margins (known as *support vectors*) to be exactly 0.
 We do this because if a training point lies exactly on the margin, we don't want to classify it as either positive or negative, since it's exactly in the middle.
 We instead want such points to define our decision boundary.
+It is also clearly the equation of a hyperplane, which is what we want!

 Keep in mind that our goal is to find the margin separating positive and negative examples to be as large as possible.
+This means that we will need to know the width of our margin so that we can maximize it.
+The following picture shows how we can calculate this width.

 ![Margin Width](/assets/width.png)